 Riding on the sidewalk

-The sidewalk may not be safer than the street because motorists are not expecting fast-moving bicyclists to suddenly appear off the curb at intersections.
+The sidewalk may not be safer than the road.
+This is because motorists are not expecting fast-moving bicyclists to suddenly appear off the curb at intersections.
 If you choose to ride on the sidewalk, use particular care at intersections and driveways.

 Ride on the right.
 It is safer to ride on the sidewalk on the right side of the road (going in the direction of traffic) than to ride on the sidewalk against traffic.